OttoRobba/panda.js-plugins/tiled/README.md

 ### Using Object Layers

 With this plugin you can position and spawn entities directly within Tiled.
+With the map editor open:

 1. Create an object layer.
 2. Draw and position the object where you want it